-In 2006, he joined Telcordia Technologies as a Senior Research Scientist, which later became Applied Communication Sciences (ACS).
+In 2006, he joined Telcordia Technologies (formerly Bell Communications Research - Bellcore) as a Senior Research Scientist, which later became Applied Communication Sciences (ACS).
 In 2012, he was promoted to Senior Scientist at ACS.
-In 2015, he joined Oak Ridge National Laboratory (ORNL) as Senior Research and Development Staff Member.
-In 2016, he was appointed Joint Faculty Assistant Professor to The Bredesen Center for Interdisciplinary Research and Graduate Education at the University of Tennessee Knoxville.
-In April 2017, he was appointed to lead ORNL's quantum communications team.
+In 2015, he joined Oak Ridge National Laboratory (ORNL) as Senior Research and Development Staff Member and strategic hire.
+From 2016-2021, he was appointed Joint Faculty Assistant Professor to The Bredesen Center for Interdisciplinary Research and Graduate Education at the University of Tennessee Knoxville.
+In 2017, he was appointed to lead ORNL's quantum communications team.
+In 2019, he became the Group Leader for ORNL's Quantum Information Science Group.
+In 2021, he was promoted to Distinguished Research and Development Staff and later that year, inaugural Section Head of the Quantum Information Science Section.
 He has been a visiting researcher at Los Alamos National Laboratory, National Institute of Standards and Technology-Boulder, The Ohio State University, and Princeton University.

-He is a Member of The American Physical Society (APS), Sigma Xi, and a Senior Member of The Optical Society (OSA) and the Institute of Electrical and Electronics Engineers (IEEE).
-He is an active referee, primarily for APS journals, and has served as an Associate Editor for Optics Express since June 2016.
+He is a Member of The American Physical Society (APS) a Senior Member of Optica (formerly OSA) and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
+He is an active referee, primarily for APS journals, and has served as an Associate Editor for Optics Express from 2016 to 2022.

-• Telcordia CEO 2010 Team Award for “Strengthening the Business.”
+• Telcordia CEO Team Award for “Strengthening the Business,” 2010.

 • Shared third place for “technological innovation” in Amazing Light: Visions for Discovery Young Scholars Competition, 2005.